Symplectic GARK methods for partitioned Hamiltonian systems: Partitioned GARK schemes for separable Hamiltonian systems

 where the control co-states are equivalent to momenta:

-Zanna~\cite{zanna20dvm} has shown that integrating the states $Q^{\{m\}}$ with a GARK scheme, and the co-states $P^{\{m\}}$ with the discrete adjoint of the GARK method~\eqref{eq:GARK_costate} results in a symplectic numerical method.
-This result generates the results of Sanz-Serna \cite{SanzSerna_2016_adjointSymplectic} for RK methods to GARK methods.
+\fi Zanna~\cite{zanna20dvm} has shown that integrating the states $Q^{\{m\}}$ with a GARK scheme, and the co-states $P^{\{m\}}$ with the discrete adjoint of the GARK method~\eqref{eq:GARK_costate} results in a symplectic numerical method.
+This result generalizes the results of Sanz-Serna \cite{SanzSerna_2016_adjointSymplectic} for RK methods to GARK methods. \end{remark}